cms-ml/documentation/content/optimization/data_augmentation.md

 With multi-variate analyeses (MVAs), such boosted decision trees (BDTs) and neural networks, one could start with raw, "low-level" features, like four-momenta, and the algorithm can learn higher level patterns, correlations, metrics, etc. However, using "high-level" variables, in many cases, leads to outcomes superior to the use of low-level variables.
 As such, features used in MVAs are handcrafted from physics first principles.

-Still, it is shown that DNN can perform better if they are trained with both specifically constructed variables and low-level varibales.
+Still, it is shown that a deep neural network (DNN) can perform better if it is trained with both specifically constructed variables and low-level variables.
 This observation suggests that the network extracts additional information from the training data.

 ### HEP Application - Lorentz Boosted Network
 For the purposeses of FE in HEP, a novel ML architecture called a *Lorentz Boost Network (LBN)* (see Fig. 2) was proposed and implemented by [Erdmann et al., 2018][1x].
 It is a multipurpose method that uses Lorentz transformations to exploit and uncover structures in particle collision events.
 LBN is the first stage of a two-stage neural network (NN) model, that enables a fully autonomous and comprehensive characterization of collision events by exploiting exclusively the four-momenta of the final-state particles.